ish-xyz/jenkins-aws-platform/README.md

 ### What's missing for a production-ready setup?

-* IAM Role/Policy
+* A more strict IAM Role & Policy
-* TLS Certificate
+* There's no TLS Certificate
-* Security Hardening
-* Review plugins security issues
+* AMI used have no security hardening
+* You may want to do a review of the installed plugins and related security issues.
-* Improve Jenkins authentication
+* Jenkins authentication should be an external user management system (ldap, oauth, etc.)

 ## TODO

 - Configure Jclouds
 - Jenkins Agent AMI Packer config
+- Use jenkins CLI to install plugins